elbereth/DragonUnPACKer/trunk/DragonUnPACKer/docs/core/readme.txt

  File > Close                     Allow to close an opened file.
                                   This action is automatic when you do File > Open.
+ File > Reopen                    The last 10 opened files are shown there.
  File > HyperRipper               Will run the HyperRipper module.
  Edit > Search                    Only displayed when a file is opened and
                                   searching is supported.
                                   Allow you to display all files which name include the string you typed.
- Tools > Create file list         Will open the Create list window.
-                                  If you want to create new templates for this you can look at the UTILS\TEMPLATES sub-dir of Dragon UnPACKer 5.
- Options > Basic                  Open the configuration panel of Dragon
+ Options > Basic > Basic          Open the configuration panel of Dragon
                                   UnPACKer on Basic options tab.
+ Options > Basic > Advanced       Open the configuration panel of Dragon
+                                  UnPACKer on Advanced options tab.
+ Options > Basic > Execution Log  Open the configuration panel of Dragon
+                                  UnPACKer on Execution log options tab.
+ Options > Plugins > Convert      Open the configuration panel of Dragon
+                                  UnPACKer on Convert Plugins options tab.
+ Options > Plugins > Drivers      Open the configuration panel of Dragon
+                                  UnPACKer on Drivers Plugins options tab.
- Options > Plugins                Open the configuration panel of Dragon
+ Options > Plugins > HyperRipper  Open the configuration panel of Dragon
-                                  UnPACKer on Plugins options tab.
+                                  UnPACKer on HyperRipper Plugins options tab.
- Options > File Association       Open the configuration panel of Dragon
+ Options > File Types             Open the configuration panel of Dragon
                                   UnPACKer on File Association tab.
+ Options > Look/Icons             Open the configuration panel of Dragon
+                                  UnPACKer on Look/Icons options tab.
+ Options > Preview                Open the configuration panel of Dragon
+                                  UnPACKer on Preview options tab.
+ Tools > Create entry list        Will open the Create list window.
+                                  If you want to create new templates for this you can look at the UTILS\TEMPLATES sub-dir of Dragon UnPACKer 5.
- ? > About...
+ ? > Check for new versions...
+Runs Duppi to check new versions on Internet ? > About...
 Display information about the Dragon UnPACKer

  The Tool Bar have the following buttons (in order of appearence):